Are Artificial Food Colours Affecting Your Child’s Behaviour? What Parents Need to Know

 Blue 2 (Indigotine)

-How are Artificial Food Colours Made?
+How Are Artificial Food Colours Made?

-Regulatory Aspect | European Union (EFSA / EU Law) | India (FSSAI) |
+European Union (EFSA / EU Law)

-Ban / Restricted Colours | Some synthetic colours (e.g., certain azo dyes, Ponceau 4R at low limits, and others) are restricted or removed from permitted lists over time.
-(European Food Safety Authority) | A limited set of synthetic colours are approved; non-permitted colours are illegal.
+Some synthetic colours, such as certain azo dyes and Ponceau 4R at low limits, are restricted or removed from permitted lists over time.
+A limited set of synthetic colours are approved; non-permitted colours are illegal.
 Enforcement issues exist with products exceeding limits.
-(FoodNavigator-Asia.com) |

 Why Are Parents Concerned About Food Colouring?